mtl-brainhack-school-2019/kongnorman_BrainDecoding/first_presentation.md

 - Jupyter notebooks and nbextensions
 - Python virtual environments

-Here is a short introductory [video]() to get started!
+Here is a short introductory [video](https://youtu.be/8NXdLCt9ltw) to get started!

-TODO:
-- add a visual for orders of complexity
-- start logistic regression
-- find way to make it binder compatible (NeuroLibre?)
-- add license
-- Inform the nilearn team about the confusion in the dataset on their tutorial.

-TODO: Special thanks to: @jvogel, @emdupre, @agahkarakuzu, @nnstikov, @pbellec